Charles Webster Leadbeater: Clairvoyance

 "Seeing" of music: a piece by Gounod (from a book Thought-Forms by Annie Besant and C. W. Leadbeater).

 Clairvoyance is a book by Leadbeater originally published in 1899 in London.
 It is a study of a belief in seeing beyond the realms of ordinary sight.
-The author mainly appeals readers "convinced of the existence of clairvoyance and familiar with theosophical terms."
-Leadbeater claims that the "power to see what is hidden from ordinary physical sight" is an extension of common reception, and "describes a wide range of phenomena."
+The author mainly appeals to readers "convinced of the existence of clairvoyance and familiar with theosophical terms."
+Leadbeater claims that the "power to see what is hidden from ordinary physical sight" is an extension of common perception, and "describes a wide range of phenomena."
 (Note: When the Theosophical Society was created the investigation "the unexplained laws of nature and the powers latent in man" was proclaimed its third major task.)
 (Note: Professor Robert Ellwood stated, "The key to Leadbeater's teaching and theosophical style is the idea of clairvoyance, the capacity to see things that are hidden from ordinary eyes.")

 Methods of development

 Leadbeater writes about the importance of control over thinking and the need for skill "to concentrate thought":

 "Let a man choose a certain time every day—a time when he can rely upon being quiet and undisturbed, though preferably in the daytime rather than at night—and set himself at that time to keep his mind for a few minutes entirely free from all earthly thoughts of any kind whatever and, when that is achieved, to direct the whole force of his being towards the highest spiritual ideal that he happens to know.
 He will find that to gain such perfect control of thought is enormously more difficult than he supposes, but when he attains it, it cannot but be in every way most beneficial to him, and as he grows more and more able to elevate and concentrate his thought, he may gradually find that new worlds are opening before his sight."
 (Note: "He (Leadbeater) suggests that if the aspirant should concentrate on living the pure and unselfish life and practice meditation, then possibly some form of psychic power may emerge spontaneously with little risk.")
 (Note: Professor Radhakrishnan wrote: "By following the principles of the Yoga, such as heightening the power of concentration, arresting the vagaries of mind by fixing one's attention on the deepest sources of strength, one can master one's soul even as an athlete masters his body.
 The Yoga helps us to reach a higher level of consciousness, through a transformation of the psychic organism, which enables it to get beyond the limits set to ordinary human experience."
 Uncommon power of the senses, by which man "can see and hear at a distance, follow as a result of concentration."
 According to Buddhist philosophy, extra-sensory abilities achieved primarily "through meditation and wisdom.")